geaz/simplyRetro-D8/README.md

 ### Buttons

-**If you want to use original 24mm arcade buttons, you may skip this section.**
+**If you want to use original 24mm arcade buttons, you are free to skip this section.**

 You have to disassemble the arcade buttons to use the custom housing.
 Remove the top of the buttons and use a caliper to press the led circuit out of the housing.
 Removing the switch should be straight forward (a flat screwdriver helps).